Indirect tests of memory: Current research

 The WSC task has been used in recent years to measure whether learning can occur when a patient is under anesthesia.
 In one study, 14 words were played, either before surgery or during surgery, through headphones to patients anesthetized with propofol.
 Once patients had recovered, their memory was assessed using an auditory WSC test.
 This has the same procedure as a WSC task using images of the words, except the first part of the word is heard instead of seen during testing.
 The patients were also tested for explicit memory of the words using a recall test.
 The researchers found that none of the patients had explicit recall for the words listened to while being under anesthesia.
 Furthermore, patients under anesthesia who listened to the words before surgery did not show any implicit learning using the WSC task.
 However, patients under anesthesia who listened to the words during surgery showed implicit memory using the WSC task.
-Although, it is important to note that the amount of learning is quite small and the results of this study are weak.
+The amount of learning is quite small and the results of this study are weak.

 Researchers have also been using WSC tasks to investigate the implicit impact of exposure to appearance and weight related images in the media.
 In one study two groups of participants, a control group who watched a nonappearance related video and an experimental group who watched an appearance related video, were asked to complete twenty word stems with the first word that came to mind.
 The word stems were created with the possibility of being completed with an appearance related word or a nonappearance related word.
 For example, SLE___ could be completed with slender, an appearance related word or with sleep, a nonappearance related word.
 For both females and males, results showed that watching an appearance related video before completing a WSC task significantly increased the number of appearance related responses.
 This study shows that the WSC task can be successfully used to explore the implicit influences of the media.